Ananta-Gupta/Qgis-River-Bank-Length-Calculator-Surface-Water-Extraction-Algorithm-Python/README.md

+# Qgis- River Bank Length Calcutalor & Surface Water Extraction Algorithm (Python)

+# Index:
-# Qgis-DistanceCalcutalor-Plugin
+	# Working

 # Working:
-	This algorithm is use for calculating the distance between the river banks, distance till the flood line.
+	1st algorithm is use for calculating the distance between the river banks, distance till the flood line.
 	2nd algorithm is use for extracting surface water from the landsat-8 images.

 (1st Algorithm)
 # Steps to use the algorithm perfectly: